Strilanc/Strilanc.github.io/_posts/2020-04-01-factoring-record.md

 permalink: post/2000
 ---

+**(Update (April 4): I've seen several tweets thinking this post was serious.
+It's not.
+Check the publication date.)**

 Ever since Shor's great discovery, quantum computers have been factoring larger and larger numbers.
 In 2001, the number 15 was factored using 8 qubits.
-This record was tied, but not beaten, until 2012 when the number 21 was factored using 10 qubits.
+This record was tied many times, but not beaten until 2012 when the number 21 was factored using 10 qubits.
 And frankly this is where the story would end... if humans weren't quite so clever.
 Instead of waiting for the hardware to improve by yet further orders of magnitude, researchers began inventing better and better tricks for factoring numbers by exploiting their hidden structure.